Hand Of’s commitment to website accessibility

 - Some websites we link to may not have been tested for their accessibility

 - We are continuing to test the site’s accessibility across different browsers.
-It has been built in WordPress using Firefox, and we ourselves often use Safari or Chrome.
+It has been built in WordPress using Firefox, and we ourselves often use Safari, Chrome, and Brave.
 The site may be less accessible in other browsers.

 If any of these problems stop you getting the information or service you need from our site, please contact us and we will be happy to help you.

 This website was developed in July – November 2020, and launched in November 2020.

 Contact us if you have problems using this site

 We are always looking to improve the accessibility of our site, so if you find anything on the site difficult to use please let us know by emailing firstname.lastname@example.org.